elementoryco/elementoryco.github.io/README.md

 Elementory's github.io page

 The main branch is `release`!
-The `master` branch is used SOLELY for deployment to [elementoryco.github.io](https://elementoryco.github.io) by Travis-CI
+The `master` branch is used SOLELY for deployment to [elementoryco.github.io](https://elementoryco.github.io) by Travis-CI!

 This is because Github disallows the usage of other branches than the master branch when using Github-Pages

 ## Installation